nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 The device would support extended use from alternate external power sources i.e. without main battery, as when external source removed the Coin cells automatically switch in to retain internal memeory.

 ## Stored Energy Use
-Precautions when using any stored energy device must be employed.
-With particular focus in this instance on batteries.
+Precautions when using any stored energy device must be employed, with particular focus in this instance on batteries.

 Where Coin Cells are used the following guidance may be of assistance:
 <BR>